ilyassFouih/ilyassFouih/README.md

 - ⚡ Fun fact: ...
 -->
 ## About Me:
-👋 Hey there, I am Ilyass Elfouih from Morocco.
+👋 Hey there, I am Ilyass Elfouih from Morocco 🇲🇦 .
 I consider myself a Sr Angular/NestJS developer.
 I love taking challenges and build complicated apps that can scale and most importantly has a good impact on peoples day to day life.

-Here is my little story :
+👉 Here is my little story :

 From that little joy feeling when I saw for the first time “Hello World!” printed on the screen, to the pride and fulfillment felt after achieving complicated software , the passion for innovation and challenging myself every single day kept driving me to do the best and look for the best.